zbhavyai/inspirational-morning/README.md

    ```

 > [!NOTE]
 > For some yet unknown reason, I have experienced that several few invocations as a GCloud serverless function throw timeout exceptions either when getting a quote from the Zenquote API or when posting the message to the Google Chat webhook.
 After few failed invocations, the deployed function seems to work fine.
+This can be avoided by blocking code, which is available in `dev/blocking` branch.

 ## Reference guides